rmst/uniton/README.md

 # Uniton

-Uniton is a framework the Unity game engine from Python.
+Uniton is a framework to control the Unity game engine from Python.

 ### Install
 Uniton can be used with any Unity project.
-Just drop [uniton.dll](https://github.com/rmst/uniton/raw/main/uniton.dll) somewhere into the project's `Assets` directory.
+Just drop the [uniton.dll](https://github.com/rmst/uniton/raw/main/uniton.dll) somewhere into the project's `Assets` directory.

 Install the Python package via
 ```bash